ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 --- abstract

-This document defines an extension to the UDP over HTTP Extended CONNECT protocol that adds specific optimizations for proxied QUIC connections.
+This document defines an extension to UDP Proxying over HTTP that adds specific optimizations for proxied QUIC connections.
 This extension allows a proxy to reuse UDP 4-tuples for multiple connections.
 It also defines a mode of proxying in which QUIC short header packets can be forwarded through the